-	Pick up fruit, veggies and bread at the Golden Farmers’ Market and book a suite at Dove Inn.
+Pick up fruit, veggies, and bread at the Golden Farmers’ Market and book a suite at Dove Inn.
 This boutique hotel is right in the middle of everywhere you want to be.

 Pagosa Springs, Colorado

-This Colorado town that feels more southwestern than Rocky Mountain and that means that time really slows down here.
-Whether it’s eating a taco at Kip’s or soaking your cares away in at one of the town’s three hot springs destinations or floating the San Juan River, this place is all about relaxation.
+This Colorado town that feels more southwestern than Rocky Mountain and that means time slows down here.
+Whether it’s eating a taco at Kip’s or soaking your cares away at one of the town’s three hot springs destinations or floating the San Juan River, this place is all about relaxation.

 I’ve already mentioned Kip’s Cantina’s tacos, which are amazing, but you should also grab an ice cream cone at the Malt Shoppe in Pagosa Springs.
 We stop even when we’re just passing through.

-While it’s not technically a city and not a town, Denver comes alive in the summer; throngs of people browse Laramie Street and Coors Field is always exciting, win or lose.
+While it’s technically a city and not a town, Denver comes alive in the summer; throngs of people browse Laramie Street and Coors Field is always exciting, win or lose.
 The best place to experience summer in Denver is at the Botanic Gardens.
 One of my Colorado Happy Spots, these gardens are a must-see when visiting Denver at any time of year, but they are especially vibrant during the summer.

 I’ve been to the gardens a lot, but never early in the summer like I did this year, and the riot of color nearly paralyzed me with delight.